playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-derived-values/index.md

 Like `useEffect`, this array's values' changes are only tracked when the component is rendering.
 Unlike `useEffect`, however, there's no option to remove the second array argument entirely.

-Instead, if you want to recalculate the logic in every render, you'd simply remove the `useMemo` entirely.
+Instead, if you want to recalculate the logic in every render, you'd remove the `useMemo` entirely.
 So, for simple computations, you can take this code:

 ```jsx
 const AddComp = ({ baseNum, addNum }) => {